 Who can benefit from HT?

 Anyone can benefit from HT since it's principles are universal and accessible by nature.
 Indeed most gardeners attest to the therapeutic feeling the activity provides.
-However, structures programs are developed by trained Horticulture Therapists in response to their clients' interests, needs and abilities.
+However, structured programs are developed by trained Horticulture Therapists in response to their clients' interests, needs and abilities.
 These programs are more involved than the participants just showing up, puttering in the garden, picking a vegetable or pulling a weed (although that can certainly be a part of an overall program).
-Programs and captivities are tailored to suit the participants and therefore are as varied and diverse as the people who participate.
+Programs and activities are tailored to suit the participants and therefore are as varied and diverse as the people who participate.
 Objectives and goals that are measurable and meaningful are achieved through these tailored activities.